 Snapshots, not transactions

-A coherent history
+A history that compounds

-Snapshots compose into a history.
-Verdly stores every value you have ever recorded and uses it to compute trends, projections, and milestone progress.
-There are no gaps to interpolate, no transactions to categorise, no edge cases hiding in raw bank-feed data.
-You see what you put in, plus the patterns that emerge from it.
+Snapshots compound into a history.
+Verdly stores every value you have ever recorded and uses it to compute trends, projections and milestone progress.
+No gaps to interpolate.
+No transactions to categorise.
+No edge cases hiding in raw bank-feed data.

 A focused dashboard